pakkinlau/pakkinlau/README.md

 - [JobsDB scraper](https://gist.github.com/pakkinlau/467d0e5a676a8759039d11a0e95f3327): A python script that scrape the job information from JOBSDB, a popular recruiter website in Hong Kong.
 It also tries to count mentioned skillsets and then make simple statistics for the data collected.

 ---

+---
+## :lock: License & Usage Rights

+The content of these repositories is available for educational and informational purposes.
+While I encourage you to explore, learn from, and engage with the material, please respect the following terms:

+- **Access**: The repositories are publicly accessible and open to everyone.
+- **Use**: You are free to clone the repositories, run the Jupyter notebooks, and build upon the material for personal and educational use.
+- **Distribution**: Redistribution of the original or modified content is allowed, provided that you give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests I endorse you or your use.
+- **Commercial Use**: Commercial use of the content may be restricted depending on the license chosen.
+Please review the specific license of each repository to understand what is and isn't allowed.
+- **Contribution**: If you wish to contribute to the repositories or have any suggestions, feel free to open an issue or a pull request in the respective repository.

 <!--
 ### Status: Testing stage 🦖